danich1/danich1.github.io/_includes/input_documents/david_nicholson_resume.md

 **Digital Science & Research Solutions, Ltd.**
 June 2022 - Present

+- Constructed a software package to enable fast clustering of document sets, cluster hierarchy generation, and cluster metadata (labels from LLMs, various metrics such as Growth Rate, etc.).
+- Maintained an ETL pipeline design to extract and update over 100GB of document data for the National Institute of Health (NIH) clientele.
+- Designed and implemented a data analysis pipeline designed to cluster an 818k+ document set centered on women’s health for a client affiliated with the National Institute of Health (NIH).
-- Constructed a textual processing pipeline to detect cancer drug treatments using a 64k biomedical document set for pharmaceutical clients.
+- Constructed an ETL pipeline designed to detect cancer drug treatments using a 64k+ biomedical document set for a pharmaceutical client.
-- Backtested vector databases to determine which database is most optimal in dealing with 10M+ document embedding vectors.
+- Back-tested vector databases were used to determine which database is most optimal for handling 10M+ document embedding vectors.
-- Utilized a combination of a deep-learning based language model and dimensionality reduction algorithm to uncover research topics and trends for various government funders and clients.
+- Constructed a pipeline that used deep learning and dimensionality reduction models to uncover research topics and trends within a 20M+ document set for government clients.
-- Maintained dashboards that summarized research results and trends for government funders and clients

 **Graduate Researcher Scientist**
 **University of Pennsylvania**